 Section 3.
 Administration.
 (1) Licensee.

-(a) The licensee shall be legally responsible for the service and for compliance with federal, state and local laws and regulations pertaining to the operation of the service, limited to the scope of the service's certificate of need.
+(a) A licensee shall be legally responsible for the service and for compliance with federal, state, and local laws and administrative regulations pertaining to the operation of the service, limited to the scope of the service's certificate of need.

-(b) The licensee shall establish lines of authority and designate an administrator who shall be principally responsible for the daily operation of the clinic
+(b) A licensee shall establish lines of authority and designate an administrator who shall be principally responsible for the daily operation of the clinic.

 (2) Policies.
-The clinic shall establish and follow written administrative policies covering all aspects of operation, including:
+A clinic shall establish and follow written administrative policies covering all aspects of operation, including:

 (b) A description of linkages with inpatient facilities and other providers;

 (c) Policies and procedures for the guidance and control of personnel performances;

 (d) A written program narrative describing in detail the:

 1. Services offered: